zio/zio-schema/docs/overview/understanding.md

 #### Codecs
 Once you have your schema, you can combine it with a codec.
 A codec is a combination of a schema and a serializer.
-Unlike codecs in other libraries, a codec in ZIO-Schema has no type parameter.
+Unlike codecs in other libraries, a codec in ZIO Schema has no type parameter.

 ```scala